MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/sample-release-queue-item-queue-early-bound.md

 ---
 title: "Sample: Release a queue item to the queue (early bound) (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
-decription: The sample code demonstrates how to use ReleaseToQueueRequest to dissociate a user from a queue item release a queue item back to the queue. ms.custom: ms.date: 10/31/2017 ms.reviewer: pehecke
+description: The sample code demonstrates how to use ReleaseToQueueRequest to dissociate a user from a queue item release a queue item back to the queue. ms.custom: ms.date: 10/31/2017 ms.reviewer: pehecke